-Psychology or Sociology
+Sociology

-To be demonstrated as required by respective curricula
+Computer literacy To be demonstrated as required by respective curricula general education courses

-Computer literacy International Education International content, issues, and concerns to be incorporated as required within existing general education courses
+International Education International content, issues, and concerns to be incorporated as required within existing

-Associate degree requirements include a minimum of three to six hours of English composition and demonstrated proficiency, three to six hours of Mathematics at a level no lower than Math 160 and demonstrated proficiency, three to six hours in the Natural Sciences: three hours in the Humanities: zero to three hours in Fine Arts: and three to six hours of Social/Behavioral Sciences.
+Associate degree requirements include a minimum of three to six hours of English composition and demonstrated proficiency, three to six hours of Mathematics at a level no lower than Math 155 and demonstrated proficiency, three to six hours in the Natural Sciences: three hours in the Humanities: zero to three hours in Fine Arts: and three to six hours of Social/Behavioral Sciences.
 The exact requirements vary by degree.
 Computer Literacy is to be demonstrated as required by the respective curricula, and International Education is incorporated in existing general education courses.